tomekmiernik/spring-homework-week3/README.md

 - for adding the position,
 - for modifying the position,
 - for modifying one of fields of the position,
-- for removing one of fields,
+- for removing one of fields.
-At the start 3 positions are supposed to give themselves the application.
+2. At the start 3 positions are supposed to give themselves the application.
-For ambitious:
+3. For ambitious:
 - extend applications for the possibility of returning data in the form XML
 - add the Swgger UI personnel
 - implement HATEOAS -> (it didn't add, I must earlier expand my knowledge in this subject)